kattcrazy/tuya_unsupported_sensors/README.md

 **Error 1010 (Token Invalid):** Tuya API access tokens expire after approximately 2 hours, and the integration automatically refreshes tokens when this happens.
 If the issue persists, verify your API credentials are correct and create an issue containing your logs.

 **Sensors updating too slowly or rate limit errors:** Please calculate your minimum update interval using the following equation to avoid rate limiting or running out of api calls.
-99.69 x Number of Devices = Minimum Interval
+99.69 x Number of Devices = Minimum update interval

+**Discovery_failed error** Download and run Datacenter_test.py.
+It will ask for your Tuya API details and then return the results of each different datacenter.
+The working datacenter is the one that your Tuya API Project needs to use.
+If it's not using that, please remake your Tuya cloud project following these steps up until step 5 https://github.com/azerty9971/xtend_tuya/blob/v4.2.4/docs/cloud_credentials.md  (credit [@azerty9971](https://github.com/azerty9971)).

 ## About
 This is my first ever github repo and my first time making a homeassistant intergration.
 I have tested it on my own setup and it works perfectly!
 Please report an issue if something doesn't work, I'll try my best to fix it.